-The property contains a fully operational all-season airstrip situated at Glacier Lake.
-The Echo Bay claim (produced 23,779,178 ounces of silver) and the Port Radium - Eldorado claim (produced 15 million pounds of uranium and 8 million ounces of silver).
-The Port Radium uranium belt was formerly one of Canada's principal producers of uranium during the 1930s and 1940s.
+The property contains an all-season airstrip situated at Glacier Lake.
+The Port Radium uranium belt was formerly one of Canada's principal producers of uranium during the 1930s and 1940s with the Echo Bay claim area having produced 23,779,178 ounces of silver and the Port Radium - Eldorado claim having produced 15 million pounds of uranium and 8 million ounces of silver.

-Expenditures related to the Glacier Lake Mineral Claims for the six month period ended May 31, 2014 consist of claim maintenance and permitting of \$6,227 (2013 - \$6,227) and camp removal costs of \$29,841 (2013 - \$Nil).
+Expenditures related to the Glacier Lake Mineral Claims for the nine month period ended August 31, 2014 consist of claim maintenance and permitting of \$6,227 (2013 - \$6,227) and camp removal costs of \$52,833 (2013 - \$Nil).
 These costs are initially capitalized and tested for impairment.